Elleined/social-media-api/README.md

 - Comment upvote
 - Pin comment and reply
 - Block another user
-- Saved Post
+- Save and Unsave post
-- Share Post
+- Share and Unshare post
-- Friends
+- Send, Accept, and Cancel friend request
-- Followers
+- Follow and Unfollow users
 - Notification for comment and reply
 - Notification for mention in post, comment, and reply
 - Notification for like in post, comment, and reply